 The other difference is the opening of the dirt-bin hatch is a little non-identical, but this difference is non-functional as both work differently but equally well.

-If you want to try out an affordable vacuum cleaner but don’t need to barrier features, you may choose the Roomba 675.
-However, from our experience, the barrier is handy for everyday use, and the package deal form the Roomba 690 is worth it.
+If you want to try out an affordable vacuum cleaner but don’t need barrier features, you may choose the Roomba 675.
+However, from our experience, the barrier is handy for everyday use, and the package deal from the Roomba 690 is worth it.